pamruta/Web-Miner/README.txt

+# Information Extraction and Text Mining from Web / Wikipedia

-Use Python Notebook Fetch-HTML.ipynb to fetch an HTML page from a given url, and convert it to plain-text format.
+Use python program <fetch-html.py> to fetch an HTML page from a given url, and convert it to plain-text format.

-File Aniston.txt is created by python script Fetch-HTML.ipynb by fetching Jennifer Aniston's Wikipedia Page: https://en.wikipedia.org/wiki/Jennifer_Aniston
+File Aniston.txt is created by script <fetch-html.py> by fetching Jennifer Aniston's Wikipedia Page at: https://en.wikipedia.org/wiki/Jennifer_Aniston

 Download Stanford Parser and CoreNLP library from -